Our Team at Brain Injury NZ

 Iain Watkins

-I became the Vice President of the Northland Brain Injury Association in 2006 and then the president in 2008 when Alex Stewart stood down.
-In 2009 I became the Northland representative on the Brain Injury New Zealand National Council until it was wound up in 2011.
+He went on to become a neuropsychologist with a particular interest in working on the treatment side of brain injury.
+He became the Vice President of the Northland Brain Injury Association in 2006 and then the president in 2008.
+In 2009, he became the Northland representative on the Brain Injury New Zealand National Council until 2011.

-I have also been involved on the management side of health and was the Group Manager of Mental Health Services and Clinical Support at Northland DHB.
-I now own and run a medical centre in Whangarei in partnership with my wife who is a GP.
+Iain has also been involved on the management side of health and was the Group Manager of Mental Health Services and Clinical Support at Northland DHB.
+He now owns and runs a medical centre in Whangarei in partnership with his wife who is a GP.

 Nerrily Frith